Class: Immunomodulatory Agents

-Importance of reading the manufacturer’s patient information prior to beginning glatiramer acetate therapy and rereading it each time prescription is refilled.1
+Importance of reading the manufacturer’s patient information prior to beginning glatiramer acetate therapy and each time prescription is refilled.1

-Importance of clinicians instructing patients and/or caregivers in proper injection techniques and about avoiding reuse of syringes and needles and proper disposal of such equipment in a puncture-resistant container after use.1
+Importance of clinicians instructing patients and/or caregivers in proper injection techniques (including use of aseptic technique) and about avoiding reuse of syringes and needles and proper disposal of such equipment.1

-Risk of immediate post-injection reaction.1 Importance of advising patients that glatiramer acetate may cause various symptoms after injection, including flushing, chest pain, palpitations, anxiety, dyspnea, throat constriction, and urticaria.1 Importance of informing patients that these symptoms usually are transient and self-limited and do not require specific treatment.1 Patients also should be informed that such reactions may occur early or begin several months after initiation of treatment, and that they may experience one or several episodes of these symptoms.1
+Risk of post-injection reaction.1 Importance of advising patients that glatiramer acetate may cause various symptoms after injection, including flushing, chest pain, palpitations, anxiety, dyspnea, throat constriction, and urticaria.1 Importance of informing patients that these symptoms usually are transient and self-limited and do not require specific treatment.1 However, patients should be advised to contact their clinician immediately if any serious reactions (e.g., flushing, chest pain, tachycardia, anxiety, breathing difficulties or tightness in the throat, swelling, rash, hives, itching) occur immediately after injection.1 Patients also should be informed that such reactions may occur early or begin several months after initiation of treatment, and that they may experience one or several episodes of these symptoms.1

-Importance of advising patients that they may experience chest pain either as part of an immediate post-injection reaction or without other symptoms.1 Patients should be informed that the pain should be transient (usually lasting only for a few minutes).1 Some patients may experience more than one such episode, usually beginning at least one month after beginning treatment.1 Advise patients to seek medical attention if they experience chest pain of unusual duration or intensity.1
+Importance of advising patients that they may experience chest pain either as part of a post-injection reaction or in isolation.1 Patients should be informed that the pain should be transient (usually lasting only for a few minutes).1 Some patients may experience more than one such episode, usually beginning at least one month after beginning treatment.1 Advise patients to seek medical attention if they experience chest pain of unusual duration or intensity.1

 Importance of women informing clinicians if they are or plan to become pregnant or plan to breast-feed.1